students, they have known where they would like to study abroad. For others,

 - What would you like to get out of your experience abroad?

-- Are you looking to challenge yourself?
+- In what ways are you looking to challenge yourself?

 - How will your chosen country or program fit into your career goals?